 - The Blundells lived there for about 60 years.
 During this time, they had 8 children and added two rooms to the Cottage to create more space for their large family

 - The Sainsburys were the last family to live in the Cottage, moving in as tenants of Mrs. Oldfield and staying until 1961

 - Water, gas and sewerage have never been connected to the Cottage and electricity was only connected when it became a museum

 - During the 100 years that the Cottage was occupied, there were just three tenants - the Ginns, the Blundells and the Oldfields, but many different people lived there

 - Due to a lack of accommodation in the young National Capital, boarders rented rooms in the Cottage.
 At times there were two families renting rooms from Mrs. Oldfield, with other individuals living on the front verandah (which was enclosed) and in the turkey shed.

-The story of Canberra doesn’t stop at Blundell’s; explore the significant events and extraordinary people that shaped Australia’s capital at the National Capital Exhibition.
+The story of Canberra doesn’t stop at Blundells.
+Explore the significant events and extraordinary people that shaped Australia’s capital at the National Capital Exhibition.
 Not only is it air conditioned, but it has a great view over the calm waters of Lake Burley Griffin.
-A fun, relaxing and cool environment, the Exhibition is open Monday – Friday 9 am – 5 pm and Saturday – Sunday 10 am – 4 pm.
-Closed public holidays (except Australia Day and Canberra Day)
+A fun, relaxing and cool environment, the Exhibition is open weekdays 9 am – 5 pm and weekends 10 am – 4 pm (closed Christmas Day and Boxing Day).